kubevirt/kubevirt.github.io/pages/quickstart_kind.md

 ### Start Kind

-Before starting with Kind, let's verify whether nested virtualization is enabled on the host where Kind is being installed on:
+Before starting with Kind, let's verify whether nested virtualization is enabled on the host where Kind is being installed on, although, if you run kind on the bare-metal host then you can skip the following step:

 ```bash
 {% include scriptlets/quickstart_kind/00_verify_nested_virt.sh -%}